-Are you looking for creative ways to take your medicine?
-You can now make your breakfast more interesting with cannabis syrup; and it isn't just made for your pancakes, either.
-Cannabis syrups come in multiple flavors and they are made to blend quite nicely with a variety of beverages including sodas, juices, teas and coffees, or on your favorite foods.
+Are you looking for creative ways to consume cannabis?
+You can now make your breakfast more interesting with cannabis syrup; and it isn’t just made for your pancakes, either.
+Cannabis syrups come in multiple flavors and they are made to blend quite nicely with a variety of beverages including sodas, juices, teas, and coffees, or on your favorite foods.
 They even make a cannabis BBQ sauce.
 Cannabis syrups are significantly more concentrated than other forms of cannabis, so it is important to keep that in mind the first time you try any.

 Start with the lowest recommended dose and wait at least one hour before taking any more.
 You can also cook with cannabis syrup to bake desserts like pies, cakes, and brownies.
-It is also a convenient way to ingest your medicine without hurting your lungs or bothering others with smoke.
-Nobody will even know you are taking your medication if you choose to be incognito.
+It is also a convenient way to consume cannabis without hurting your lungs or bothering others with smoke.
+Nobody will even know you are consuming cannabis if you choose to be incognito.

 One brand of cannabis syrup called Cannavis Syrup is now being sold in California, Washington, and Oregon.
 The organic cannabis syrup can be mixed with several beverages, has no gluten, and is sugar-free.
 All cannabis extracts are lab-tested and very potent.
 Cannavis Syrup will soon offer a high-CBD syrup with low THC content for consumers.
 Cannavis cannabis syrup currently comes in several flavors, with Grape Cannavis Syrup being their best seller.
 You can also try blueberry, blackberry, cherry, pineapple, mango, peach, Irish cream, and chocolate.
 Tasty cannabis syrups are perfect for turning your soda into a cannabis-infused cherry coke or your coffee into an Irish cream coffee in an instant.